raquellorenzana/githubfollowerschallenge/README.md

 - Bootstrap allowed me to address most UI needs.
 As far as layout, I played around with alternative ways of listing more results per page, through use of multiple columns, but made results overwhelming.
 - Animate.CSS was added for some emphasis on title and returned user search results.
-- Initially I used plain JS, however with ever mounting html creation code, jQuery minimized that.
-Of course data requests were made from specific endpoints, which upon success, call functions to display HTML of user and follower results data.
+- Initially I used plain JS, however with ever mounting html creation, jQuery minimized that.
+Of course data requests were made from specific endpoints, which upon success, call functions to display HTML of user and follower results.
-- Valuable additions for user, may include sort functionality, and potential pagination structure, however the assigned "Load More" button, along with the "Back to Search" anchor keeps things simple, and easy.
+- Valuable additions for user may include sort functionality, and potential pagination structure, however the assigned "Load More" button, along with the "Back to Search" anchor keeps things simple, and easy.

 ## Other projects: